 Will I receive a tuition discount if I join the University of Auckland China Learning Centres?

-No, however the University of Auckland is offering an allowance of NZ$1,000 to each student new to the China Learning Centres to help cover the cost of relocation and accommodation.
+No, however the University of Auckland is offering an allowance of NZ$1,000 (less bank fees) to each student new to the China Learning Centres to help cover the cost of relocation and accommodation.

 Is there a difference in tuition fees for students who join the University of Auckland China Learning Centres and those who don’t?